corda/corda/docs/source/design/targetversion/design.md

 * The check for minPlatformVersion should be performed in the CorDapp as well as in the Node.

-List of design decisions identified in defining the target solution.

-For each item, please complete the attached [Design Decision template](decisions/decision.md)

 ## Design

 Testing: How can developers make sure that their CorDapp runs on a newer platform version?